MYKIM95/Mathematical-Modeling/README.md

 # Project Description
 In history, there are lots of diseases which threaten human’s life, for example, Black death, SARS, MERS and COVID-19.
-Numerous people are dead from those serious epidemics, however, people always find out how to overcome those diseases by medicine, vaccine and passive immunity.
-From this, we are curious about how passive immunity can affect the pandemic period.
+Numerous people are dead from those serious epidemics, however, people always find out how to overcome those diseases by medicine, vaccine and passive immunity.
+From this, we are curious about how passive immunity can affect the pandemic period.
 This report will make an MSIR model with mathematical modeling assumption on the epidemic.
 The Varicella data set provided by Minnesota will be used to analyze how the passive immunity affects our model.
 We will set the various situations for the MSIR model, and investigate how those changes affect the result.